 Surprisingly good breakfast

 I think I slept pretty well last night.
-I had the remote to the air conditioner in bed with me and I actually got cold at one point and had to set the temperature a little higher so I wouldn’t freeze.
+I had the remote control to the air conditioner in bed with me, and I actually got cold enough at one point that I had to set the temperature a little higher so I wouldn’t freeze.
 That’s exactly where I wanted it to be.

 Omelette breakfast with platanos fritos

-We were prepared to eat granola for breakfast, despite Ty telling us multiple times that the snack shack was a real restaurant.
-Charmaine went over to buy a licuado and to see if she could pay with a credit card.
+We were prepared to eat the granola from the Super Veinticuatro for breakfast this morning, despite Ty telling us multiple times that the snack shack in the middle of the swimmin pool complex was a real restaurant.
+Charmaine went over to the snack shack to buy a licuado and to see if she could pay with a credit card.
 They charge 6% extra to pay with a credit card, so she asked if she could pay at the end of the day for all the drinks and they said yes.
 She wondered what kinds of drinks they had and they handed her a menu.
-And it was a big menu.
-And it had real food on it.
-And she saw them cooking breakfast for other people in the kitchen there.
+It was a big menu.
+And it had real food listed in it.
+Then she saw they were cooking breakfast for other people in the kitchen there.
 And immediately our vacation from our vacation changed for the better.

 Instead of granola, we had pancakes and omelets for breakfast.
 This was a fantastic discovery.
 Between the excellent air conditioning and the great food, I made up my mind that this is a great place to spend a weekend in Guatemala.